ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

         - Remove `validUntil` XML attribute.

       <IDPSSODescriptor> Section:
-        - From the list of "protocolSupportEnumeration" remove:
-          - urn:oasis:names:tc:SAML:1.1:protocol
-          - urn:mace:shibboleth:1.0

         - Remove completely the comment on <mdui:UIInfo>.
           You will add it on the "IDEM Entity Registry", the web application provided by the IDEM GARR AAI to manage metadata.